ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Cloud Computing In AWS/Week 5/W5 - Day 1 - VPC, CIDR, Route Tables, Gateways, VPC Peering, 0.0.0.0 IP.md

 *NAT gateway* -> allows instances in a private subnet to connect to services outside your VPC but external services cannot initiate a connection with internal instances
 - For example, a private EC2 instance can access resources from the internet like a OS patch or use `yum`, `apt` or `pip`

-*Route Table* -> Contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed
+*Route Table* -> Contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

 #### Practice quiz question: What are the minimum components needed in order to deploy an application on AWS using cloud networking principles
 VPC and Subnets